11 Tips for Executive Networking with Business School Alumni

 Although EMBA programmes are delivered in a format and schedule that enables executives to work and study, one of the biggest challenges of EMBA participants is to keep up with all their responsibilities.
 Although you will certainly be committed to your studies, you should not deprive yourself of your healthy habits and important relationships.

 Find out from alumni how you can prepare for this in advance by negotiating with your employer and family.
 Take advantage of all the tips and advice they share.
-Get the details on the programme schedule, academic calendar, travel intensity, out-of-class time needed for preparation, etc.
+Get the details on the programme schedule, academic calendar, travel intensity, out-of-class time needed for preparation, etc. It is also worth asking specifically about international residency requirements, as some programmes now offer reduced-travel or fully regional cohort formats – an important variable for executives with limited availability for extended travel.

 #10.
 Discuss the pros and cons of employer sponsorship

 Employer sponsorship can be a great option for funding your EMBA studies but it comes with strings attached.
 Learn more about how alumni decided to fund their studies and how effective their strategy was in the long term.
 It is very much worthwhile discussing with them how they measure the Return on Investment (ROI), as usually they go beyond figures and opportunity cost.
+It is equally useful to ask about the specific terms of their sponsorship agreements – many employers tie funding to retention clauses or “returnship” commitments.
+Understanding those conditions in advance can shape your decision significantly.

 #11.
 Alumni cannot tell you everything